-Why Season a Cast Iron Pan
+How to Season a New Cast Iron Skillet

-Most new cast iron skillets come labeled as pre-seasoned, meaning that the manufacturer has already baked at least one layer of seasoning on the pan.
+Most new cast iron skillets come labeled pre-seasoned, meaning that the manufacturer has already baked at least one layer of seasoning on the pan.

-However, I almost always season new cast iron at least once or twice before using it for the first time.
+However, I almost always season a new cast iron pan at least once or twice before using it for the first time.
 The purpose of seasoning cast iron is to protect the surface, making it non-stick.

 When to Season Cast Iron Cookware

 Cast iron may need to be seasoned if it has lost some of the beautiful black glossy sheen and food begins to stick to the pan.
-A few common ways to know if cast iron needs to be re-seasoned is seeing rust spots or dry, dull patches.
+A few common ways to know if cast iron needs to be re-seasoned is by seeing rust spots or dry, dull patches.

 Supplies for Seasoning Cast Iron Cookware

 This post contains affiliate links; this means that I make a tiny commission off any purchase that you may make.
 This small commission helps keep Rocky Hedge Farm going at no additional cost to you.
 Please see my disclosure policy for more information.

 You can find my favorite kitchen essentials can be located in my Amazon storefront.
 While I often try to link to the exact products you see in my photos and videos, my pieces are usually vintage and thrifted.
 However, I try to find and link replicas as much as possible, made in the USA or by other small shops, as I believe in supporting hardworking American families.

 - Cast Iron Pan Scraper: This scraper tool is great for cleaning and scraping the build-up of food that can occur on a new cast iron skillet.